 Conditioning is the mechanism by which we move analysis and trade execution from the active portion of our thinking to the place in our brain where our habitual memory resides.
 Research has shown that over 40% of the decisions you make in a given day are out of this habitual portion of your brain.
 (2) An example of how we use our habitual mind occurs as you drive home from work.
 Daily, millions of people make this journey without incident.
 If you stop and consider the nearly limitless possibilities of events that could occur, yet the relatively small cognitive energy needed to accomplish the outcome, you now understand the power of our habitual mind.
 This level of brain activity is executed from a special place in the brain near its stem called the basal ganglia, a place reserved for our habits.
 (3)

 This is a big one.
-Do you “judge” your personal performance based on your win-loss ratio?
+Do you “judge” your performance based on your win-loss ratio?
 Stated differently, how do you feel when a trade goes against you?
 Most novice traders love to toss around the words “right” and “wrong” as they recount their most recent trades.
-“Oh man, I got that one RIGHT!” or perhaps, “Boy, did I get that one WRONG!”
-There are two inherent problems with this way of thinking, however.
+“Oh man, I got that one right!” or perhaps, “Boy, did I get that one wrong!”
+There are two inherent problems with this way of thinking.

 First, how many people enjoy being wrong?
 Does anybody come to mind?
 Probably not.
 We all endeavor to be right, and we avoid situations where we might be wrong.
 The challenge with trading is that even the greatest analysts will have trades that go against them.
 Does that make them wrong?
 Most would be slow to suggest that they were wrong.
 So what is the disconnect here?
-One solution is to simply remove the ability to be wrong by remaining constantly neutral in your trading.
+One solution is to remove the ability to be wrong by remaining constantly neutral in your trading.
 At TradeSmart University, this would be accomplished through bracket trading.

 Bracket trading is a great start, but there is still a deeper issue here with being right or wrong.
 In working with students, TradeSmart University has discovered that most retail traders have an inappropriate paring of measurements and outcomes.
 Consider this.
 A professional trader can see an excellent trade setup, execute flawlessly, and still lose money, right?
 Conversely, a reckless trader can misread a trade setup, execute poorly, and still make cash on a trade, correct?
 Unfortunately, most traders tie the quality of their trade to the ROI at the end.

 A positive number means I was “right,” and a negative number means I was “wrong”, true?
 No, the problem with this line of thinking is that the above example would imply that the trader who poorly analyzed and executed his or her trade was superior.
-Clearly, that is not true because we all know how that story ends.
+That is not true because we all know how that story ends.
 The professional will experience a long trading career while the reckless trader will wash out quickly.

 At TradeSmart University, we have identified this as a dysfunctional trading loop, and it is an extremely dangerous situation for amateur traders.
 It is imperative that a trader wishing to experience consistent profitability adopt an Empowering Trading Loop that accurately measures their processes and disciplines as a trader.
 Once this shift has been made, two things happen.
 First, the consistency of your trading will stabilize and optimize.
 Second, it will eliminate the fear of being wrong.
 When you trade with an Empowering Trading Loop, you have complete control over each step of the process.
 Even if the trade is not profitable, you can still be “right” in your discipline of analysis and execution.

-Usually, when this question is asked in one of our classes, nearly the entire room responds with FEAR and GREED.
+Usually, when this question is asked in one of our classes, nearly the entire room responds with fear and greed.
 They say it as though it’s almost a silly question.
 But is it?
 My followup question is always: Which are you, fearful or greedy?